NEW: Six Chinese fishermen rescued after boats capsize in typhoon

 Maritime police on Jeju Island said six people had been rescued but searches were on for the others after two boats capsized early Tuesday as Bolaven raged.

-Okinawa, meanwhile, emerged relatively unscathed after the typhoon swept it with maximum sustained winds near its center of 185 kilometers per hour (115 mph), according to the Hong Kong Observatory, which monitors storms in the region.
+Okinawa, meanwhile, emerged relatively unscathed Monday after the typhoon buffeted it with maximum sustained winds near its center of 185 kph (115 mph), according to the Hong Kong Observatory, which monitors storms in the region.

-That wind strength put Bolaven in the "super typhoon" category.
-And with a cloud field of 2,000 kilometers (1,250 miles), it was 20 times larger than Okinawa's length.
+That wind strength put Bolaven in the “super typhoon” category at the time.
+And with a cloud field of 2,000 kilometers (1,250 miles), it was 20 times larger than Okinawa’s length.

-But the island, which is situated in an area of the western Pacific Ocean where typhoons are frequent, avoided the kind of destruction that some other storms have caused in East Asia this summer.
+Okinawa, which is in an area of the western Pacific Ocean where typhoons are frequent, avoided the kind of destruction that some other storms have caused in East Asia this summer.

-Five people were injured in Okinawa, the local authorities said, and 549 residents took shelter in public buildings to avoid potential damage to their homes.
+Five people were injured on the island, the local authorities said, and 549 residents took shelter in public buildings to avoid potential damage to their homes.
 About 17,500 households lost electricity as the storm damaged power lines.